 A Canadian company has developed a sustainable solution harnessing the power of ocean waves.
 Oneka Technologies’ floating desalination machines use renewable wave energy to turn seawater into drinking water.

 Anchored offshore, these eco-friendly devices pump and filter thousands of liters daily without any energy input.
 Oneka's approach provides clean water while protecting marine life through proper brine discharge.
-With the technology set to launch commercially next year, wave-powered desalination promises a scalable path for expanding water security across the globe.
-Discover more about how the motion of waves could quench communities in an energy-efficient, sustainable manner in today’s world.
 READ MORE.

-Did You Know Despite the widely held misunderstanding that Franklin D. Roosevelt had polio, his health problems and lower body paralysis were now considered the result of Guillain-Barr syndrome, a very rare autoimmune disorder that damages the peripheral nervous system.
+Despite the widely held misunderstanding that Franklin D. Roosevelt had polio, his health problems and lower body paralysis are now considered the result of Guillain-Barré syndrome, a very rare autoimmune disorder that damages the peripheral nervous system.

 Nice website with interactive maps and updated data on the current status of windEnergy